 Morgan Talty, a winner of the 2021 Narrative Prize, is a citizen of the Penobscot Indian Nation, where he grew up.
-He received a BA in Native American studies from Dartmouth College and an MFA in fiction from the University of Southern Maine's Stonecoast low-residency program.
-The author of the story collection Night of the Living Rez (Tin House, 2022), a New York Times “Best Book of Summer,” Talty teaches courses in both English and Native American Studies is on the faculty at the Stonecoast MFA in creative writing.
+He is the author of the debut story collection Night of the Living Rez, winner of the PEN/Robert W. Bingham Prize, the Sue Kaufman Prize, and the New England Book Award, among many others, and the novel Fire Exit (Tin House, 2024).
+Talty teaches at the University of Maine, Orono, and is on the faculty at the Stonecoast MFA in Creative Writing as well as the Institute of American Indian Arts.
 He lives in Levant, Maine.

 READ THE 2021 NARRATIVE PRIZES PRESS RELEASE